 Advantages of using Power BI

 - Creating visuals with their drag and drop option makes it easier to implement when compared to tools like Matplotlib.

-- Ability to create custom visualisations.
+- Ability to create custom visualizations.

 - It provides capabilities like interactive dashboards, Query editor and data warehousing